 Organizations suddenly had remote workforces, and leaders may have lost some confidence in their BDR solutions’ capabilities, wondering, “Will we be able to access all of our data, and is it safe?”

 XaaS Journal asked two experts in the BDR industry, Chris Crellin, Senior Director of Product Management for Barracuda, and Ben Nowacky, SVP of Product at Axcient, to weigh in on BDR in the era of social distancing.
-Discover their timely advice on what businesses and organizations should be doing to protect their data and the most important lessons learned about BDR during a pandemic.
+Heed their timely advice on what businesses and organizations should do to protect their data and the most important lessons learned about BDR from the pandemic.

 What’s the Best Way to Back Up Data Generated by a Remote Workforce?